felias-fogg/dw-gdbserver/README.md

 ```

-In another terminal window, you may now start a GDB session:
+In another terminal window, you can now start a GDB session:

 ```
 > avr-gdb <progname>.elf